we-learn-js/js-training-practice/README.md

 It's a project to practice acquired knowledge in [JS Training Course](https://github.com/we-learn-js/js-training) refactoring this code.

-**This code is damned bad**, but it was meant to be.
+**This code is not meant to be well done, but meant to be refactored**.
 This way, you can refactor progressively fixing the main mistakes of the code.

 ## How?